KeweiQ/CSC420-Face-Recognition-and-Emotion-Analysis/README.md

 - Matplotlab

 ## To Run this System
-- To perform evaluation of our system on FER2013 database, you need to download it into your own local device since it's too large to upload it into our repo.
-You can find the download link here: https://www.kaggle.com/deadskull7/fer2013.

 - Change the direction to this repository in your local device;
 - Run `python3 main.py`;
 - Follow the prompts.
 Note that the responses are case-sensitive.